 The last main benefit of an organic acquisition channel is that they don’t expire.
-Once you have an organic strategy that’s working—for example, a high-ranking blog post—it will continue to reach users for as long as it’s on your website.
-This fact is why SEO can be such an advantageous acquisition channel for you—one investment in ranking for specific keywords will continue to bring in new customers.
+It will continue to reach users for as long as it’s on your website if it’s working for you.
+One investment in ranking for specific keywords will continue to bring in new customers.

 It is important, however, to consider that you might have to update content on your website, especially if you have an article or blog post that is ranking well.
 You don’t want to lose that ranking when your content becomes stale and outdated.
 So it is important to keep your articles updated by refreshing the content and adding new links to internal and external content.